![]() |

 new high-tech complex being installed in that part of lower

-downtown. • First Street (Drake) Bridge to South Austin.
-Consultants are optimistic that this relatively wide bridge can be cantilevered to support interurban-type LRT.
-This alignment would be relatively straight, in line with the Guadalupe route, and would provide service to a variety of new development being planned in the S. 1st/Riverside area. • Riverside to S. Congress, and south.
+downtown. • First Street (Drake) Bridge to South Austin. • Riverside to S. Congress, and south.
 This would serve important development in this area and provide a connection to S. Congress with relatively minimal engineering and operational problems.
 The S. Congress route, using the existing very wide avenue, would be ideal for relatively fast, street-routed LRT in a segregated reservation. • East Austin rail ROW alignment (9B) to Martin Luther King (formerly E. 9th St.).
 While this option adds about $34 million to the system cost,

 this is a 1.3-mile extension rather than a more expensive